How The March For Science Explains The Relationship Between Science Technology and Society In The 21st Century

 Writing for The Guardian, Jalees Rehman decries the preference of infotainment over critical science journalism.
 Infotainment thrives on elevating the wow factor and neglects sober critique and even contextualization of scientific discoveries.

-When we chose to push entertainment rather than information, the message that science would like to communicate to society is lost in the effects.
+When we front entertainment, the message that science would like to communicate to society is lost in the effects.
 The end result is that this miscommunication serves to entrench the mistrust in the relationship between science,technology and society.
-When science speaks, all it gets back is its own echo.
+As a result, when science speaks, all it gets back is its own echo.
 These auditory hallucinations only serve to entrench the power of science over society.

-Miscommunication is at the heart of a fractious relationship between science, technology and society
+Why Miscommunication is at the Heart of a Fractious Relationship between Science, Technology and Society

-In the midst of this miscommunication, it is not uncommon for society to shot itself in the leg and inadvertently punish science.
-It’s the classic ‘the right hand doesn’t know what the left hand is doing’ kind of thing.
+Nash the father of Game Theory, as played by Collin Farrel in the revisionist multi Oscar Winner: A beautiful mind (2001).
+With miscommunication, it is not uncommon for society to shot itself in the leg by inadvertently punishing science.
+It is a classical case of the right hand not knowing what the left is doing.

-One of the ways this happens is when society elects to spend money otherwise (war, infrastructure projects, social programs etc) rather than fund science.
+One of the ways this happens is when society elects to spend money otherwise than to fund science.
+Funding meant for science could be redirected via political means to finance other societal goals.
+War, infrastructure projects and state welfare programs are good examples.
 This awesome slide show on Science, Technology and Innovations of the Great Depression perfectly illustrates this.
 Note the yawning gaps in technological innovation during the war years

-The great depression era and the effects of a world war on the relationship between science,technology and society is a great place to pick up this conversation.
+The great depression and the effects of world wars on the relationship between science,technology and society is a great place to start.
 Earlier, we quipped “the more things change, the more they remain the same”.
 Another way we could put this is: “history repeats itself”.
 Here is how:

 The social conditions in the first half of the twentieth century mimics the corresponding period in the twenty-first century.
 There already has been a financial crisis of global scale.
 Posturing between Donald Trump’s America and North Korea threatens to escalate as the Syrian war rages on.
 With the European refugee crisis, there also has been a reversal of the 20th century great migration that took the form of the scramble for Africa and the immigration to Australia and Americas.